fivestars/git-hooks/README.md

         It will also create the git alias 'git hooks' in the local repo's config if the global alias is not already present.

-        If --examples is specified, an active example script will be created in the new .githooks directory.

         If --no-preserve is specified, no existing hook scripts in .git/hooks will be moved to the .githooks directory with the "-moved" suffix.

         If --no-alias is specified, the local 'git hooks' alias will not be created.

     uninstall
         Removes the multiplexer hooks from the .git/hooks directory and removes the 'hooks' alias from the repo's config, if present.

-    install-alias [--global] [--core]
+    install-command [--local] [--global] [--core]
         Installs 'git-hooks' alias into any of three locations.
+            --local: add it to the current repository's git aliases
-            --global: Add it to the global git aliases
+            --global: add it to the global git aliases
             --core: Links this file into this machine's git core directory.
 Any 'hooks' aliases will no longer be effective.

-        If neither --global nor --core are specified, the alias will be installed into the repo's local git config.
+        If neither --local nor --core are specified, the alias will be installed into the global git config.

-    uninstall-alias [--global] [--core]
+    uninstall-command [--local] [--global] [--core]
         Clears the 'git-hooks' alias from the specified location.
+            --local: Remove it from the repository's aliases
             --global: Remove it from the global aliases
             --core: Delete the git-hooks link from this machine's git core directory.

-        If neither --global nor --core are specified, the alias will be removed from the repo's local git config.
+        If neither --local nor --core are specified, the alias will be removed from the global git config.

     install-template
         Installs the multiplexer scripts into ~/.gittemplate/hooks (or